chammaaomar/oop-design-patterns/README.decorator.md

 Additionally, if the prices of the condiments also change, we'll have to open up our beverage class again, to change the prices.

-One edge the above design doesn't address is: what if a customer wants double mocha?
+One edge case the above design doesn't address is: what if a customer wants double mocha?
 That can't be accommodated by a single `hasMocha` flag.

 Clearly, the above design can't meet the needs of a growing shop dynamically